Research and innovation on rare diseases

 EU research on rare diseases

-In the European Union, a rare disease is one that affects no more than 1 person in 2000.
-Over 6000 distinct rare diseases affect up to 36 million EU citizens
+In the European Union, a rare disease is one that affects no more than 5 in 10 000 people.
+Today it is estimated that 6000-8000 distinct rare diseases affect between 27 and 36 million EU citizens.

-The EU has further supported the field extensively through its framework programmes, with more than €3.2 billion made available from 2007-2020 under the 7th Framework Programme (FP7) and Horizon 2020, to more than 550 projects on multinational research consortia in the area of rare diseases.
+The EU has further supported the field extensively through its research and innovation framework programmes, with more than €3.2 billion made available from 2007-2020 under the 7th Framework Programme (2007-2013) and Horizon 2020 (2014-2020), to more than 550 projects on multinational research consortia in the area of rare diseases.

-Such collaborations allow researchers, clinicians, companies (including SMEs) and patient organisations to pool resources, data and complementary expertise, which no individual country could achieve alone.
+Such collaborations allow researchers, clinicians, companies and patient organisations to pool resources, data and complementary expertise, which no individual country could achieve alone.

 European Rare disease research Coordination and support Action Consortium (ERICA)